 What is a High Risk Building?

 For the purposes of interim occupancy, high risk buildings means a building equipped with a fire alarm system.
 This includes a building required by the National Building Code (NBC) to be equipped with a fire alarm system or a building that is voluntarily providing a fire alarm system.
-This does not include ground orientated dwelling units, including alternative family care homes (AFCH), with a fire alarm system.
+This does not include one and two unit dwellings and row houses, including alternative family care homes (AFCH), with a fire alarm system.

 Who can apply for an occupancy permit?